gutnikmi/Python-projects/README.md

 # Python-projects
-Repository for projects where i poke at Python testing commit mergers
+Repository for projects where I poke at Python